Temporal Fair Division of Indivisible Goods with Scheduling: Introduction

 \subsection{Main Results}

 We list our detailed results and previous results in the temporal fair division without scheduling in Table~\ref{tab:tef}, which is considered in Section~\ref{woschedule}, and our results with scheduling in Table~\ref{tab:tefR}, which is considered in Section~\ref{wschedule}. \begin{itemize} \item \textbf{Allocations without Scheduling:} We establish that TEF1 allocations exist under the house allocation settings when \(T = 3\) and can be computed in polynomial time, while $\alpha$-TEFX allocations have guaranteed lower bounds in most settings.
-However, under various settings, we demonstrate that exact TEFX yields mixed results and that TMMS allocations may not exist. \item \textbf{Allocations with Scheduling:} We show that scheduling improves fairness achievability in specific cases—guaranteeing TEF1 with a buffer of at least $n/2$ rounds and enabling exact TEFX for two agents with identical days.
-But we prove that scheduling alone is insufficient to guarantee the general existence of either TEFX or TMMS allocations. \end{itemize} Due to space limitations, we defer some algorithms and proofs to the supplementary materials.
+However, under various settings, we demonstrate that exact TEFX yields mixed results and that TMMS allocations may not exist. \item \textbf{Allocations with Scheduling:} We show that scheduling improves fairness achievability in specific cases—guaranteeing TEF1 with a buffer of at least $n/2$ rounds with identical days.
+But we prove that scheduling alone is insufficient to guarantee the general existence of either TEFX or TMMS allocations. \end{itemize}